Original Caprese Cake. All the family secrets, explained step by step.

 Original Caprese Cake.
 All the family secrets, explained step by step

-This is the best caprese cake I’ve ever tasted, soft and moist, with an amazing flavor and a unique aroma of almonds and chocolate, and it’s also gluten free.
+This is the best caprese cake I’ve ever eaten, soft and moist, with an amazing taste and a unique aroma of almonds and chocolate, plus it’s gluten-free.
+It’s a guaranteed success, an irresistible dessert, especially for chocolate addicts.

-The caprese cake is a typical Neapolitan dessert from the island of Capri, this tried and true family recipe is from my mother (who got it from a lady residing in Capri) who is very protective of this recipe, I had to ask her permission to publish it, especially after numerous requests from many friends who, once tasted, all asked for mom’s secret recipe.
+The caprese cake is a Neapolitan dessert, typical of the island of Capri, and this is the family-tested recipe from my mother (obtained from a lady living in Capri) who is very jealous of this recipe (I had to ask her permission to publish it) even after numerous requests from many friends who, after tasting it, always asked me for mom’s secret caprese recipe.

-In our house, mom’s famous caprese is prepared for every important occasion (Christmas, Easter, Valentine’s Day), in particular, we always make it in December, but of course, it is good all year round, in summer it is often served with vanilla ice cream and it’s a real delight.
-It’s the ideal cake for chocolate addicts.
+In my family, mom’s famous caprese is prepared for every important occasion or holiday like Christmas, Easter, Valentine’s Day, in particular, we always make it at Christmas, but obviously, it’s good all year round, in the summer it is often served with vanilla ice cream and is a true delight.

-This recipe is my main showstopper, you’ll impress your friends! and it rightly belongs in the Blog section: “My Top Recipes“.
+This recipe is my main showstopper, you’ll impress your friends!
+It definitely belongs in the Blog section: “My Top Recipes“.

 You might also be interested in: